DataS-DHSC/consultation_example/README.md

 | NA | NA | NA |

-Filling out the manifest carefully should (hopefully) ensure all your data is cleaned and standardised, without the hassle of adding lots of extra code.
+Filling out the manifest carefully should ensure all your data is cleaned and standardised, without the hassle of adding lots of extra code.

 ### Further tweaking of the data cleaning code